Adi16023/SpaceZ/README.md

-# StellarIndia
+# SpaceZ

 The purpose of this project is to develop the ultimate Space Edu-Tainment experience in a variety of platforms.

-From the start, StellarIndia has been developed to be light-weight, fast and easy to use.
+From the start, SpaceZ has been developed to be light-weight, fast and easy to use.
 It is built with the purpose that education comes together with interaction.

 This project has been built using the Flutter framework, which allows to build an app for mobile, desktop & web, from a single codebase.